-- Based on the concept of Access Control List (ACL)

-- Addresses of enabled users are explicitly specified

-- It is useful for network exposed services

-- An approach used in architectures such as:

-- super-servers (e.g. inetd: the internet daemon, xinetd: the extended internet demon)

-- TCP containers (es.tcpd)

-- Also used since ext3 File System

-setfacl and getfacl commands
+- Based on the concept of Access Control List (ACL) - Addresses of enabled users are explicitly specified - It is useful for services exposed on a network - An approach used in architectures such as: - super-servers (e.g. inetd: the internet daemon, xinetd: the extended internet demon) - TCP containers (e.g. tcpd) - Also used since ext3 File System - setfacl and getfacl commands